 The next time you catch yourself struggling, reaching, or going out of your way in the name of independence, consider asking.
 Then work up to the larger and more important asks.
 Request the attention of your coworkers and boss.
 Ask for your spouse to help you with housework or to take you out on a date.
 Ask to meet with friends for coffee or brunch (rather than scrolling through their Facebook feed).

 As you stop hiding behind your soft addictions and get more practice asking, you’ll feel amazed at the engagement and connection you’ll experience.
 You see, sometimes we don’t realize while we’re feeling FOMO, so is everyone else.
 We’re all longing to connect with each other.
 We all have yearnings we’re hoping to fulfill.

 So, the next time you catch yourself comparing your life to the lives you see in your newsfeed, take a step back.
 Ask yourself what you’re really yearning for and how you can ask for what you need!

-For more ways to get what you want out of life, please visit our new downloadable coursework!
+For more ways to get what you want out of life, please visit our new online coursework!
 We’ve packaged many of our popular courses in an easy format, ready for your own self-study.
 They’re at a special introductory price, so don’t miss this offer.
 We’re also hosting several networking events coming up.
 Please visit our events page for more details.